Thomas Simpson (actor)

-Thomas Simpson was an English stage actor of the late seventeenth and early eighteenth century.
-His surname is sometimes written as Sympson.
+Thomas Simpson (sometimes Sympson) was an English stage actor of the late 17th and early 18th centuries.

-He joined the United Company from the 1687–88 season, but his early roles are unknown.
-Following the 1695 split he stayed at Drury Lane with Christopher Rich's company and acted in a number of roles until 1702.
-From 1703 he William Bullock and William Pinkethman operated a theatrical stall at Bartholomew Fair.
+Simpson joined the United Company from the 1687–88 season, but his early roles are unknown.
+Following the 1695 split, he stayed at Drury Lane with Christopher Rich's company and acted in a number of roles until 1702.
+From 1703, he, William Bullock, and William Pinkethman operated a theatrical stall at Bartholomew Fair.